-- The phase 2, code (not including UI changes) is checked into the CVS repository. - If special workarounds are required, they are specified in a handover document provided by the appropriate development area owner. - The IDVT build passes an acceptance test (see below for details of the acceptance test).
+- The IDVT Plan is approved by all mandatory approvers.
+For a list of the mandatory approvers, see http://wiki.eclipse.org/index.php/Talk:Aperi/Test/Test Plans/IDVT - The phase 2, code (not including UI changes) is checked into the CVS repository. - If special workarounds are required, they are specified in a handover document provided by the appropriate development area owner. - The IDVT build passes an acceptance test (see below for details of the acceptance test).